Damsel Field Guide

 RockMa2.jpg (23020 bytes)

 Our Australian Dragonfly Society Secretary, Ric Nattrass told us that we can easily find the Rockmasters on Northbrook Creek near Lake Wivenhoe.
-We went there and found those beautiful animal.
+We went there on 2002 summer and found those beautiful animal.

 Reference: